cyhhhhhhit/structrure-of-CNNs/README.md

 # structrure-of-CNNs
-explore how does CNN work
+To explore how do CNNs work